GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/compositional/Enthalpy.rst

 Implementing the Michaelides Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The the Michaelides (1981) enthalpy model which is used for the CO2-brine model (:ref:`CO2-EOS`) can be implemented using the polynomial framework by setting specific values for the water component.
+The Michaelides (1981) enthalpy model which is used for the CO2-brine model (:ref:`CO2-EOS`) can be implemented using the polynomial framework by setting specific values for the water component.

 The rational function :math:`Y(m)` below serves as a universal algebraic template to compute the required simulator inputs as a function of the salt molality :math:`m` [mol/kg].
 Because the underlying thermodynamic derivations rely on fixed mixing rules and molecular weights, the calculation for every target parameter condenses into this single functional form: